Bronze, Silver, Gold, and Platinum Health Plans

 You may be able to get help paying for your plan.

 Depending on your household size and income, you may be able to get federal financial assistance toward your qualified Marketplace health plan from the Federal Government.

 Tips for choosing your plan

-So how do you decide which plan is right for you?
+How do you decide which plan is right for you?
 Start by thinking about your past and future medical bills.
 For example, let’s say you’re healthy most of the time and don’t expect to need costly medical services during the year.
 A Bronze plan, which has a lower monthly premium and pays for a lower portion of your eligible medical bills, may be a good choice for you.
-Based on your income, you may also qualify for Cost Sharing Reductions (CSRs) on qualified Silver plans that will lower the amount you have to pay out of pocket.

 On the other hand, let’s say you have a medical condition and you know you'll need care.
 Or you have an active family with children who play sports.
 A Gold or Platinum plan that pays for more of your medical costs may be better for you.